tasko-products/symfony-prometheus-exporter/README.md

 ```
 **To overwrite the default labels and texts:**

+> Please note that changes to metric names are only valid if they match the following regular
+> expression:
+>
+> `/^[a-zA-Z_:][a-zA-Z0-9_:]*$/`
+>
+> Validate your name on [regex101.com](https://regex101.com/r/2d8eqk/1)

-Create a new configuration yaml file
+Create a new yaml configuration file
-`app/config/packages/prometheus_metrics.yaml`.
-Add the following configuration and now you can adjust the labels and texts via the following configuration.
+`app/config/packages/prometheus_metrics.yaml` if it does not already exist.
+Add the following
+configuration and now you can adjust the labels and texts via the following configuration.

 ```yml
 # app/config/packages/prometheus_metrics.yaml